AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 zendesk_id: 360016504552
 ---

-Use reports in Magento BI to help you answer business questions - whether you simply want to see this month’s revenue compared to last year or understand your acquisition costs for your latest AdWords campaign.
+Use reports in MBI to help you answer business questions - whether you simply want to see this month’s revenue compared to last year or understand your acquisition costs for your latest AdWords campaign.

 What does that path from question to answer look like, exactly?